chrisdodgers/Useful_Mods_For_Various_Modern_ASUS_Mobos/README.md

 ## Using ASUS's USB BIOS FlashBack:

-- We need to save our completed moddified image as a `.CAP`.
+- We need to save our completed modified image as a `.CAP`.
 Press `⌘S` in UEFITool to save our image.
 In my case, I am naming it `SZ790E.CAP`.

 > [!NOTE]
 > You need to find the exact name your mobo is expecting when flashing!
 This information can be found by going to the `BIOS & Firmware` section for your specific mobo on ASUS's website.
 Example - in the release notes of a given image version, you will see something like this in the release notes: `"Before running the USB BIOS Flashback tool, please rename the BIOS file (SZ790E.CAP) using BIOSRenamer."` We know for this exact mobo being used in this guide, we need to make the name `SZ790E.CAP`.
 What you need to name the image to will most likely be different.